top of page

 Gardens by the Bay is committed to sustainability.
 Beyond the eco-friendly features of the Supertrees, the entire garden complex incorporates sustainable technologies, such as rainwater harvesting, energy-efficient lighting, and an emphasis on environmental education to promote awareness about conservation.

-⪢ One of Singapore's most popular attractions
+⪢ One of Singapore's Most Popular Attractions

 Since its opening in 2012, more than 100 million visits have been made to Gardens by the Bay in Singapore, with close to 8.8 million visitors in 2022 alone.